Planning unmoderated studies

 Perigean continues recruitment as needed

-Let Perigean know when when you’ve closed the study
+Let Perigean know when you’ve closed the study

 Tips for conducting unmoderated studies